Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-03-attach-floating-ip-to-instance/guide.en-asia.md

 #### Detaching a Floating IP <a name="detachip"></a>

-You can detach a Floating ip from your VM at anytime.
+You can detach a Floating IP from your VM at anytime.

 ```bash
 $ openstack server remove floating ip vm4fip 169.254.10.25